daostack/common/README.md

 ### For iOS

 4. To run the project from the command line run `react-native run-ios`
-5. To run form Xcode, open the `common.xcworkspace` file and then enter `command + r`
+5. To run from Xcode, open the `common.xcworkspace` file and then enter `command + r`

 ### For Android